9 Invariant Subspaces and Eigenvalues

 \mathcal{V} = \sum_{i=1}^k \mathcal{W}_i and for each j, \mathcal{W}_j \cap \left(\sum_{i \neq j} \mathcal{W}_i\right) = \{0\}

-Proof. (i) \iff (ii) is immediate from uniqueness of the zero representation.
-For (ii) \implies (iii): if w_j \in \mathcal{W}_j \cap (\sum_{i \neq j} \mathcal{W}_i), write w_j = \sum_{i \neq j} w_i, giving w_j + \sum_{i \neq j}(-w_i) = 0.
-By (ii), w_j = 0.
-The reverse implication follows by reversing this argument. \square
+For (ii) \implies (iii): suppose w_j \in \mathcal{W}_j \cap (\sum_{i \neq j} \mathcal{W}_i).
+Write w_j = \sum_{i \neq j} w_i with w_i \in \mathcal{W}_i.
+Rearranging, w_j + \sum_{i \neq j}(-w_i) = 0.
+By (ii) all terms vanish, so w_j = 0.

 Corollary 9.1 If \mathcal{V} = \bigoplus_{i=1}^k \mathcal{W}_i and \dim \mathcal{V} < \infty, then \dim \mathcal{V} = \sum_{i=1}^k \dim \mathcal{W}_i.